 RESTORE research programme

-One of the treatments for osteoarthritis of the hip or knee is surgical replacement of the affected joint, (known as ‘joint replacement surgery’ or ‘arthroplasty’).
-Joint replacement surgery is now one of the most common elective surgical procedures in the UK (Judge, 2006).
-Over 120,000 of these operations take place every year, which accounts for 1 per cent of the UK’s total healthcare budget (NICE Osteoarthritis Guidelines, 2008).
+One of the treatments for osteoarthritis of the hip or knee is surgical replacement of the affected joint (known as ‘joint replacement surgery’ or ‘arthroplasty’).
+Joint replacement surgery is now one of the most common elective surgical procedures in the UK.
+As of 2018, it is estimated that over 200,000 of these operations take place every year in the UK (NJR 2019; SAP 2019).

 With an ageing population, more and more people will undergo joint replacement surgery every year.

 There is a pressing need to improve patients’ experiences of the procedure and to improve long-term outcome.
 This is where the RESTORE Research Programme worked to provide some robust research findings.
-RESTORE (Research Studies into the Orthopaedic Experience) was based at the University of Bristol within the School of Clinical Sciences.
-On these pages you will find some links to the findings of the research programme.
+RESTORE was based at the University of Bristol.
+On this page you will find some links to the findings of the research programme.

-- School of Social and Community Medicine, University of Bristol
+- School of Social and Community Medicine (now Translational Health Sciences), University of Bristol

 - School of Health and Population Sciences, University of Birmingham

-RESTORE's team of researchers is working alongside clinicians to understand outcomes after joint replacement surgery and to design ways of improving these.
-RESTORE is made up of several individual research projects each addressing parts of the programme, funded by a programme grant for applied research from the UK’s National Institute for Health Research (NIHR).
+RESTORE's team of researchers worked alongside clinicians to understand outcomes after joint replacement surgery and to design ways of improving these.

 RESTORE Programme Coordinator